What is a Tension Headache?

 How Can Physiotherapy or Massage Help You?

-Quality neck physiotherapy or massage can have a rapid and effective result for relieving your tension headache through relaxation of muscles under excessive tension.
+Quality neck physiotherapy or massage can have a rapid and effective result for relieving your tension headache through muscle relaxation under excessive tension.
 It is also important to remember that excessive muscle tension will compress, distort or irritate joint structures that cause neck headache, which will further complicate your symptoms.

 Your tension-type headache treatment may include all or some of the following techniques: